bogdanrbucur/task-tracker/README.md

 Use any `DAILY_TASKS_TOKEN` you want.
 This is a secret key to call the daily tasks API so it cannot be executed remotely.

 5. Open `setup.sh` and change `APP_USER` to the Linux environment user
-6. Update `DATABASE_URL`, `FILES_PATH` and `LOGS_PATH` in `.env` as required.
-Make sure the folders exist and are writable by the app user
+6. Update `DATABASE_URL`, `FILES_PATH` and `LOGS_PATH` in `.env` as required
 7. If deployed on Linux, run `./setup.sh` to create the database and files folders and set their permissions.
-Make sure they are matching the ones defined in `.env`.
-If you are not deploying on Linux, you will need to create the database and folders manually
+The folders in the paths defined in `.env` will be created.
+If not deploying on Linux, create the paths folders manually
 8. `npm run dev` to run in dev mode
 9. `npm run build` to build the app
 10. `npm run start` to run the app in production mode on port 3000